jonasvm/slr-tiny-machine-learning-models-for-computer-vision/ieee/surveys/extractions/slr6_analysis.md

 **Duplicate Removal**

-Not reported.
+Yes.
+Duplicate publications were removed during screening.

+**Title Screening**

+Yes.
+Titles were reviewed to remove papers unrelated to YOLO or object detection.

-**Title/Abstract Screening**
+**Abstract Screening**

-Not reported.
+Yes.
+Abstracts were analyzed to evaluate relevance to YOLO architecture, applications, or comparative analysis.

 **Full-Text Screening**

-Not reported.
+Yes.
+After filtering, 135 papers were selected for full-text review.

-**Selection Process Description**
+**Selection Process**

-The paper reviews prior work related to TinyML, embedded systems, and robotics, but the study selection procedure is not described using a systematic process.
+1. Initial search returned approximately **53,200 articles**
+2. Title screening removed unrelated studies
+3. Abstract screening refined the pool
+4. Inclusion and exclusion criteria applied
+5. **135 papers selected for detailed review**

 ---

 # 6. PRISMA or Selection Flow

-**PRISMA Used**
+**PRISMA Diagram**

-No.

-**Paper Counts Reported at Each Stage**

 Not reported.

-**Stages of Filtering**
+**Selection Flow Diagram**

 Not reported.

+**Counts of Papers at Each Stage**

+Partially reported:

+- Initial search: 53,200 papers
+- Final selected papers: 135

+Intermediate counts are not provided.

 ---

 # 7. Data Extraction Method

-The review extracts technical characteristics of embedded systems and TinyML implementations.

-Extracted information includes:

-- CPU architecture
-- System-on-Chip (SoC)
-- Flash memory
+Selected papers were coded according to several dimensions:

-- SRAM memory
+- Architectural innovations
-- CPU frequency
+  - backbone
-- Vision sensor type
+  - neck
-- Frame rate (FPS)
+  - head
+  - innovations across YOLO versions

-- Image resolution
+- Training strategies
-- Power consumption
+  - data augmentation
-- Operating voltage
+  - transfer learning
-- Supported programming languages
-- Development frameworks
+  - optimization methods

-- Operating systems
+- Performance metrics
-- Embedded machine learning libraries
+  - mAP (mean Average Precision)
+  - FPS (Frames Per Second)
+  - computational cost / FLOPs

-- Application domain (robotics / embedded vision)
+- Application domains
+  - medical imaging
+  - autonomous driving
+  - agriculture
+  - industrial systems

 ---

 # 8. Quality Assessment / Risk of Bias

-**Quality Assessment Performed**

-No.

-**Quality Assessment Method**

-Not reported.

-**Number of Criteria**

-Not reported.
+Quality assessment: **Not reported**

+The paper does not describe:

+- risk-of-bias evaluation
+- scoring rubric
+- methodological quality assessment of studies.

 ---

 # 9. Types of Analysis Used

-The literature is synthesized through:
+The literature is synthesized using:

-**Narrative Synthesis**

-Discussion of TinyML developments and embedded vision systems.

-**Taxonomy / Classification**

-Embedded systems are categorized based on:

-- CPU architecture (ARM vs RISC-V)
-- Vision sensor type
-- Power consumption
-- Software ecosystem

-**Comparative Tables**

-Multiple tables comparing hardware platforms and system characteristics.

-**Experimental Demonstration**

-The paper includes a TinyML implementation example deployed on embedded devices.
+- Narrative synthesis of research developments
+- Comparative analysis of YOLO versions
+- Categorization of studies by architecture and applications
+- Benchmark comparisons across datasets
+- Trend analysis of YOLO evolution

 ---

 # 10. Figures and Tables Used in the Review

-Typical figures and tables include:
+Examples of figures and tables used in the paper:

-- Hardware architecture comparison tables
-- Embedded device specification tables
-- Vision sensor comparison tables
+- Tables summarizing YOLO versions and their methodologies
-- Power consumption comparison tables
+- Performance comparison tables
-- Software platform comparison tables
+- Benchmark evaluation tables
-- TinyML workflow diagrams
-- Neural network architecture diagrams
-- Embedded system architecture diagrams
+- Architectural diagrams of YOLO models
+- Tables summarizing application domains

 ---